Thuddwin/kawaiisuTechAPIs/README.md

     * The table shall have fields for: User Name, User Address, date of deployment, mac address, church code (i.e. PDX1, UKR1), (more?)
     * The database shall be accessable locally, for all CRUD activities.
 NOTE: I may need to open a path for the Ukranian folks to update their own schedules sInce I probably won't have the timely information needed to stay in sync with their activities.
   * To Schedule Editor (rename this???) add:
+    * A Modules List view,
-    * A modules list view, module records list view
+    * A Module Records list view

 ## Prayer Request Services (PRS) API
 This API services the Twilio phone-in line.
 Database used.